inobulles/aqua-linux/README.md

 ### kos
 Compile the KOS.
 Note that the KOS will always be compiled if an executable named `aqua` is not present in the current directory.
+The KOS will also always be compiled if any previously missing dependencies have been newly installed.

 ### update
 Update everything - `git pull` in all the repos.